Thupten Phelgye: Biography

 Geshe Thupten Phelgye, born 1956, was from Riwoche District the traditional Tibetan province of Kham and was named Dorje Tinlay.
 In 1959, three-year-old Dorje and his family fled.
 He attended school in India at C.S.T.
 Changlang and S.F.F.
 School Dehradun.

 He became a monk in 1973, at age 17, at Seraje College, Sera Monastic University.

 After completing the traditional 18-year course of study for the geshe degree in 1991, he received his doctorate in Buddhist Philosophy from Sera Monastic University in 1991, and went on to study at Gyumed Monastery.
 Starting in 1993, he spent five years in retreat near Dharamshala in the Dhauladhar mountains.

-Over the years, he has been tirelessly giving talks and teachings around the world, advocating vegetarianism and Universal Compassion for world peace.
+Over the years, he has been giving talks and teachings around the world, advocating vegetarianism and Universal Compassion for world peace.
 His message is simple: all beings deserve equal compassion like ourselves.
 The Universal Compassion Movement is his agenda.